Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 //Bucket Sort Program in C/C++

-//For not having integer parts
+//For values without integer parts

 #include <bits/stdc++.h>